 The Police Jury contributes to the District Attorneys' Retirement System, State of Louisiana, which is a cost-sharing multiple employer defined benefit pension plan.
 DARS was established on the first day of August 1956 and was placed under the management of the Board of Trustees for the purpose of providing retirement allowances and other benefits as stated under the provisions of R.S.
-11, Chapter 3 for district attorneys and their assistants in each parish.
+11, Chapter 3 for district attorneys, assistant district attorneys, and employees of DARS and Louisiana District Attorneys' Association.